AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 ## Personalizing a transactional message {#personalizing-a-transactional-message}

-To set up personalization in a transactional message, follow the steps below:
+To set up personalization in a transactional message, follow the steps below.

+For example, you want to send a notification to your website users who have added products to their cart and leave the site without going through with their purchases.
+This example is presented in the [Transactional messaging operating principle](../../channels/using/getting-started-with-transactional-msg.md#transactional-messaging-operating-principle) section.

 1. Click the **[!UICONTROL Content]** block to modify your message's subject and content.
 For this example, select any template containing images and text.
 For more on email content templates, see [Designing using templates](../../designing/using/using-reusable-content.md#designing-templates).